Mirmu/ParalogMatching.jl/README.md

 6 `matching_fasta.jl` contains the routines performing the whole matching of both Alignments

-7 `Plotting.jl` contains various scoring/plotting functions to assess the quality of the solution
+7 `plotting.jl` contains various scoring/plotting functions to assess the quality of the solution

 8 `ParaMatch.jl` is a wrapper Module for Julia Package.